tugberko/nio-exchange/README.md

 # nio-exchange

-This script calculates the free energy of NiO in various magnetic configurations (Non-Spin Polarized, Ferromagnetic, AF1, AF2).
+Running exchange.sh calculates the free energy of NiO in various magnetic configurations (Non-Spin Polarized, Ferromagnetic, AF1, AF2).

 I used 4 methods to overcome any possible convergence issues for each configuration